Ankush6866/Emotion-Frequency-Recommendation/README.md

-# Facial Emotion Detection and Frequency Prediction Model
+---

+# Real-Time Emotion-Based Frequency Recommendation System
-This project involves the development and training of two machine learning models.
-The first model detects emotions from facial expressions, while the second model predicts a frequency based on various factors such as emotion, gender, time, location, weather, activity, feedback, age, mood intensity, and sleep quality.
+This project is a real-time system that detects emotions from facial expressions using a live camera feed and predicts a personalized frequency recommendation based on various factors, including the detected emotion, gender, time, location, weather, activity, feedback, age, mood intensity, and sleep quality.
+The recommended frequency is then played on an online tone generator for practical use.

+## Overview
+This project combines two machine learning models:
+1. **Emotion Recognition Model**: Detects emotions in real-time using the camera feed.
+2. **Frequency Recommendation Model**: Recommends a frequency based on detected emotion and additional user inputs.

+The integration of these models is implemented in the `emotion_frequency.py` script, which allows users to input details, capture real-time emotion, and receive a frequency recommendation played on the [Online Tone Generator](https://onlinetonegenerator.com).

+---

 ## Datasets

 1. **CNN Model Dataset**: